pearcej/pearcej.github.io/csc493/index.md

  - Be sure to make progress on your project and push to Github.
  - No new other work.
 Make a strong push on your project!
  - Complete Project - Due April 23, 2020
- - Create Video Project Demo - this replaces the poster session and software demo - due April 23, 2020
+ - Create [Video(s)](fp-video-and-finalizing.md) - this replaces the poster session and software demo - due April 23, 2020

 ## Week 3 Working Remotely: Thursday, April  2, 2020

  - Complete written Agile reports - from now on due weekly on Thursdays, posted to Moodle and to [BC CS Slack Channel #csc493](https://app.slack.com/client/T3RM3MK1D/CUYLCTDBM) next one due April 9, 2020
  - no new documentation.
 Make a major push on your project.
  - Complete Project - Originally due ~April 23, 2020~, now extended to Wednesday, April 29, 2020.
- - Create Video Project Demo - this replaces the poster session and software demo - Originally due ~April 23, 2020~, now extended to Wednesday, April 29, 2020
+ - Create [Video(s)](fp-video-and-finalizing.md) - this replaces the poster session and software demo - Originally due ~April 23, 2020~, now extended to Wednesday, April 29, 2020

 ## Week 2 Working Remotely: Thursday, March 26, 2020